 Meeting New People

 Believe it or not, an accounting professional may have the chance to meet a wide array of interesting people along the way.
 Have you had a lifelong desire to hang out with some of the most successful individuals on the planet?
-Landing a position at the right company may give you exposure to the organization's leadership team and a wide cross-section of departments like marketing, compliance, and sales.
+Landing the right position at the right company may give you exposure to the organization's leadership team and a wide cross-section of departments like marketing, compliance, and sales.

 According to numbers from the U.S. Bureau of Labor Statistics, the accounting and auditing field employs more than one million workers, with a median compensation of $68,960.
 The high salary will make the previous investment one made in attending a college or university well worth it in the end.
 While some may believe the numbers-based career is unexciting, there is something to be said for financial stability and having the ability to pay off student loans.